Health & Safety Executive (HSE)

 Manual handling and slips and trips account for two-thirds of other reportable injuries.
 Addressing these two areas clearly has the greatest potential for reducing the number of such injuries each year.

 There are other subjects to consider apart from those causing most of the accidents, such as workshop safety, display screen equipment and maintenance of plant and machinery.
-While these cannot be ignored, they do not contribute to the bulk of accidents and attention should initially be mainly focussed on the areas actually causing most harm if the overall picture is to be improved.
+While these cannot be ignored, they do not contribute to the bulk of accidents and attention should initially be focused on the areas actually causing most harm if the overall picture is to be improved.

 - Do drivers have a safe place to wait during loading and unloading and can they get there without passing through areas of vehicle movement?